 There are a few different places you can put your money to earn interest, including:

 - CDs: Certificates of deposit (CDs) are another option for earning interest on your deposited funds.
-CDs typically have higher interest rates than savings accounts, but they also have stricter withdrawal requirements.
+CDs typically have higher interest rates than savings accounts but have stricter withdrawal requirements.

 - Money market accounts: Money market accounts are similar to savings accounts but typically have higher interest rates.
 They may also have higher minimum deposit requirements and stricter withdrawal restrictions.

-- Fixed Annuities: Fixed annuities are insurance products that can offer guaranteed interest rates.
+- Fixed Annuities: Annuities are insurance products that can offer guaranteed interest rates.
 However, they also have strict withdrawal restrictions and may be subject to fees.

 Money market accounts earn higher interest than savings accounts, CDs earn higher rates than money markets, and fixed annuities offer higher guaranteed interest rates than all three savings plans.